Fueling Creativity in Education

 Subscribe to our monthly newsletter!

-THROW BACK: Infusing Creativity in Classroom with Dr. Susan Keller-Mathers
+Fueling Creativity in Education - Infusing Creativity into the Classroom with Dr. Susan Keller-Mathers

 How do you find joy in your classroom and infuse creativity into your students’ curriculum?
-In this throwback episode of the Fueling Creativity in Education podcast, Dr. Cyndi Burnett and Dr. Matthew Worwood revisit their discussion with Dr. Susan Keller-Mathers, an Associate Professor at the Center for Applied Imagination at SUNY Buffalo State.
+In this episode of the Fueling Creativity podcast, Dr. Cyndi Burnett and Dr. Matthew Worwood speak with Dr. Susan Keller-Mathers, an Associate Professor at the Center for Applied Imagination at SUNY Buffalo State.

 Susan teaches graduate courses in creativity, chairs the curriculum committee, and serves on leadership teams of various departments across campus dedicated to infusing creative learning into their teaching and learning practices.
 Her focus is educating the next generation of creativity experts who will utilize their degree in creativity in diverse professional and personal arenas.